 These questions will be robustly answered come the end of this month when Tanzania re-bases her GDP accounting period to 2007.

 Tanzania will re-base her GDP accounting year to 2007 from 2001.
-The re-base will rope in new sectors is expected announce a new larger GDP.
+The re-base will rope in new sectors and is expected announce a new larger GDP.
 Economists estimate that Tanzania's GDP is between 20 and 25 per cent larger than current estimates.

 According to Daily News, at the end of 2013, Tanzania’s GDP stood at US$33.26 billion.
 Economists therefore estimate the GDP to have been anywhere between US$39.5 billion and $42 billion by the end of 2013.
-This will confirmed at the end of this month when a new base year and new GDP are announced.
+This will be confirmed at the end of this month when a new base year and new GDP are announced.

 Re-basing of the national account series (which includes the GDP) is the process of replacing an old base year with a new and more recent base year.
 The base year provides the reference point to which future values of the GDP are compared.

 Re-basing is meant to reflect recent developments in the economy and expand the basket of consumer goods to reflect changing tastes and preferences.
 Consequently, countries re-base their economy once in a decade although the UN recommends that re-basing be done every five years.

 The structure of the Tanzanian economy has changed dramatically since 2001 with new industries coming up especially in the mining sector.
 The services sector has also posted tremendous, discernible growth with the telecommunications sector growing from an estimated 500,000 telephone lines in 2001 to nearly 28 million as at the end of March 2014.